 Here’s the deal.
 No, you don’t have to give treats to your dog when training.
 You can encourage your dog with praise or play.
 But at the start of your training, your dog may not find either rewarding enough to maintain their behavior for any length of time.

-Instead, using a treat reward system can prove powerful in reinforcing behavior for the long haul.
+Instead, using a treat and train reward system can prove powerful in reinforcing behavior for the long haul.
 When your dog behaves in a manner that gets them a tasty treat, your dog will likely repeat it.
 On the other hand, if their behavior isn’t rewarded with a treat, there’s a higher probability they won’t.

 We aren’t saying you can’t reward your dog with a scratch behind the ears and lots of “good boy” praise!
 But add a treat to it, and you’ve got yourself an attentive audience that’s more willing to please you.